siegfriedgreg/HyGraph/README.md

         ./convert [text graph file] [binary graph file]

-Where the binary graph file should be have `.bin` appended.
+Where the binary graph file should have `.bin` appended.
 For example, `./convert test.txt test.txt.bin`.